 Located in Port Severn, close to Muskoka and Gravenhurst, Six Mile Lake Provincial Park offers the perfect base camp for a fun car camping weekend in Ontario’s cottage country.
 The provincial park has many large semi-private sites, sandy beaches, and three short and easy hiking trails, so make sure to pack your bathing suit and some hiking shoes.

-If you’re looking for a long weekend getaway or some time on the water, bring a canoe (if you don’t own one, you can rent one from MEC), a friend and your essential canoe-camping gear.
+If you’re looking for a long weekend getaway or some time on the water, bring a canoe, a friend and your essential canoe-camping gear.
 Six Mile Lake Provincial Park happens to be a great starting point for the Gibson-MacDonald Canoe Route, a 56km loop with nine easy portages that you can do over the span of four days.

 Frontenac Provincial Park